Energinet-DataHub/greenforce-frontend/libs/api-dh-app/documents/development.md

 This workflow verifies all files has a license header.

+It can also:

-It can also automatically add a license header to files for which it is missing, but will ignore file patterns specified in the `.nxignore` file.
+- Automatically add a license header to files for which it is missing, but will ignore file patterns specified in the `.nxignore` file.
+- Format files, but will ignore folders/file patterns specified in the `.prettierignore` file.

 ## Setup local envioment